Femtoscopic study of the proton-proton and proton-deuteron systems in heavy-ion collisions at the LHC: The femtoscopic correlation function

 where $\boldsymbol{r}^*$ describes the relative distance between the two particles in the pair rest frame and $\psi(\boldsymbol{r}^{*},\boldsymbol{k}^*)$ is the two-particle wave function.
 The source function $S(\boldsymbol{r}^{*})$ is related to the probability of producing two particles at a relative distance $r^*$, and it can be modeled using a Gaussian profile:

-Here, the source size, referred to as radius, is characterized by the two-particle Gaussian source width of the distribution of the $i\mbox{--}j$ pair, $R_{ij}$.
+Here, the source size, referred to as radius, is characterized by the two-particle Gaussian source width of the distribution of the $i\mbox{--}j$ pair, $R_{ij}$, where $i$ and $j$ indicate the particle species forming the pair (e.g., $pp$ for proton–proton and $pd$ for proton–deuteron pairs).
 In the case of identical particles, \mbox{$R_{ii} = \sqrt{2} R_{i}$} where $R_{i}$ denotes the single-particle femtoscopic source radius.
 In pp collisions, due to the small source size ($R_{i}\sim$1.5~fm), the contributions of short-lived (strongly decaying) resonances ($\it{c}\tau\leq$ 5 fm) effectively increase the femtoscopic source size by introducing exponential tails to the source function.
 This effect is known as "resonance halo"~\cite{ppSource,SourceMaxi}.
 This effect can be neglected for sources of $R_{i}\sim3\mbox{--}8$ fm, typical for \pbpb collisions, as the convolution of the exponential with a Gaussian does not distort the width of the distribution within the sensitivity of the measurement.
 Thus, this analysis extracts the effective femtoscopic source radii.